DefconQ/defconQ/my-website/src/pages/cv/cv.md

 ### Data Intellect (formerly AquaQ), Consultant [April 2023 - present]

-I am currently an independent KDB/Q consultant working for one of the clients of Data Intellect.
-As a senior developer my main responsabilities are developing and maintaining the internal KDB/Q stack (TorQ framework), capturing new data, creating APIs to access data, visualisation of dashboards to visualize data in Panopticon, closely collaborate with other developers, quantitative developers, traders and quants.
+I am currently an independent KDB/Q consultant engaged with a client of Data Intellect.
+As a senior developer my main responsabilities are developing and maintaining the internal KDB/Q stack (TorQ framework), capturing new data, creating APIs to access data, crafting dashboards to visualize data in Panopticon, and fostering close collaboration with fellow developers, quantitative developers, traders and quants.

 ### HSBC - GFX KDB/Q Developer, Vice President [Feb 2020 - April 2023]